jackkoenig/verilator-force-issue/README.md

 # Verilator Force Issue

+**Disclaimer**: Apologies that the C++ wrapping the Verilator simulation is a more complex than it needs to be.
+I believe the problem is understandable from just the Verilog so I figured I wouldn't bother minimizing that infrastructure any further.

+# Introduction

 This is a reproducible test case for a probable bug in Verilator v5.024

 You can run the test with `make replay` (or just `make`).